-10. SUBSEQUENT EVENT
+11. SUBSEQUENT EVENT

-Subsequent to June 30, 2017, the Company announced its intention to undertake a spin-off transaction to segregate its British Columbia properties into a separate company, Canmine Minerals Inc. ("Canmine").
+In July 2017, the Company announced its intention to undertake a spin-off transaction to segregate its British Columbia properties into a separate company, Canmine Minerals Inc. ("Canmine").
 Shareholders of the Company will receive shares of Canmine in proportion to their shareholdings of the Company, which will continue to hold its Mexican properties.
 It is proposed that the transaction will be carried out as a Plan of Arrangement under the Business Corporations Act (British Columbia) subject to shareholder, regulatory, and court approvals as well as the conditional listing of the shares of Canmine on the TSX Venture Exchange.
+A special meeting of the shareholders will be held on December 12, 2017 to vote on the transaction.

-Interim Management's Discussion and Analysis Quarterly Highlights For the Six Months Ended June 30, 2017
+Interim Management's Discussion and Analysis Quarterly Highlights For the Nine Months Ended September 30, 2017